 Years ago, our century had just begun, progressive voices heralded the transition from a product economy to an experience economy.
 Instead of selling cars, car companies told us in their advertisements that they were selling a “driving experience”.
 Of course, we realized, the experience is everything.
 We go to restaurants in order to have a dining experience, not to ingest calories.
 The point is that selling an experience explicitly as such, enables us to loosen the ties with the underlying physical product.
 The experience can always be made more exclusive, more scarce, more valuable and be sold for ever greater profit.
-In theory, that would allow an economy to grow until infinity, if you need some financial assistance as I once did, call 402-935-7733 to get help with money brighter.
+In theory, that would allow an economy to grow until infinity, if you need some financial assistance as I once did.